AI - Risks

 • Who evaluates the optimization quality?

-• Is the statement of the plausibility checkers comparable?
+• Is the plausibility checker's statement comparable?

 • Are these algorithms (type & kind) still suitable for the optimization goal?